VaanaCZ/gothic-1-classic-scripts/README.md

 #### German
 The newest German scripts have a few differences from the ones in the MDK.
 Mainly, the In Extremo concert has been disabled and some incorrectly set `self` and `other` keywords have been fixed.

 Sadly, this newest release also introduces an issue with some dialogues missing audio, due to an attempted fix of mistyped dialogue names.
-In the original release, the ambient info dialogues for SFB 5 and Mine_Vlk 2, 3 and 4 have an incorrect SVM number specifeid in their dialogue names.
+In the original release, the ambient info dialogues for SFB 5 and Mine_Vlk 2, 3 and 4 have an incorrect SVM number specified in their dialogue names.

 The newest German release "fixed" this by renaming the dialogues to what they should be (e.g. `Info_Mine_Vlk_4_Mine_01_01` -> `Info_Mine_Vlk_4_Mine_04_01`).
 However, they did so without renaming the audio files or even reparsing the Output Units, meaning that these dialogues are now broken in-game.